The MC Basic Algorithm

 Starting from \(\left(s_1, a_1\right)\), the episode is \(s_1 \xrightarrow{a_1} s_1 \xrightarrow{a_1} s_1 \xrightarrow{a_1} \ldots\) Hence, the action value is \[ q_{\pi_0}\left(s_1, a_1\right)=-1+\gamma(-1)+\gamma^2(-1)+\ldots \]

-In policy iteration algorithm the problem doesn't exist, since in PE sep what we care is the state value, and it can be obtained via an iteration process: \[ v_{\pi_k}^{(j+1)}=r_{\pi_k}+\gamma P_{\pi_k} v_{\pi_k}^{(j)}, \quad j=0,1,2, \ldots \] We have proved that starting from any initial guess \(v_{\pi_k}^{(0)}\), it is ensured that \(v_{\pi_k}^{(j)} \rightarrow v_{\pi_k}\) as \(j \rightarrow \infty\) (-->See the proof).
+In practice, we use the finite episode length.
+We have shown that the state value obtained via an iteration process \[ v_{\pi_k}^{(j+1)}=r_{\pi_k}+\gamma P_{\pi_k} v_{\pi_k}^{(j)}, \quad j=0,1,2, \ldots \] is ensured to have \(v_{\pi_k}^{(j)} \rightarrow v_{\pi_k}\) as \(j \rightarrow \infty\) (-->See the proof), from any initial guess \(v_{\pi_k}^{(0)}\).

 We can see from the following figures that, the episode length greatly impacts the final optimal poli- cies.